mwmd/aem-author-collab/README.md

   - Immediate annotation and sketch updates
   - On-page notification for new annotations

-Although these features are available for use in the current release, it should be noted that this is an early version and should be considered a technology demo rather than production ready software.
+Although these features are available for use in the current release, it should be noted that this is an early version which should be considered a technology demo rather than production ready software.

 ## Supported platforms